Third Macedonian War: Preparations

-Perseus misses opportunities
+Perseus' opportunities

-A year earlier Gentius, the king of the Illyrians, was invited to join Macedon in an alliance.
-He had told Perseus that he did not have money for a war.
-Perseus could not make up his mind about giving him money.
-When he felt pressured by the Romans, who had crossed the mountain passes towards Macedon, he decided to offer Gentius 300 silver talents if hostages were exchanged.
+A year earlier Gentius was invited to join Macedon in an alliance.
+He had told Perseus that he did not have money for war.
+When he felt pressured by the Romans, he offered Gentius 300 silver talents if hostages were exchanged.
 Perseus sent an envoy to Gentius who gave him his sworn sword and the hostages.
-Gentius sent an envoy of his to Perseus to get his sworn sword, the hostages and the money, which was to be collected by men who accompanied him.
-After receiving all of these he was to travel to the island of Rhodes with Macedonian envoys to deliver a plea by the two kings for Rhodes and her powerful navy to join them against the Romans.
+Gentius sent an envoy of his to Perseus to get his sworn sword, the hostages and the talents, which was to be collected by men who accompanied him.
+After receiving all of these he was to travel to Rhodes with Macedonian envoys to deliver a plea by the two kings for Rhodes and her powerful navy to join them against the Romans.
 Perseus went to meet the Illyrians, the hostages were exchanged and the treaty concluded.
-The men who were to receive the money were sent to the royal treasury in Pella, the capital.
+The men who were to receive the money were sent to the royal treasury in Pella.
 The Illyrian and Macedonian ambassadors were ordered to board a ship at Thessalonica, where they were joined by a Rhodian who stated that the Rhodians were ready for war; he was made head of the joint delegation.
-Perseus let the Illyrians in Pella seal the 300 promised talents and had 10 talents sent to Gentius.
+Perseus let the Illyrians in Pella take the talents and had 10 talents sent to Gentius.
 However, he got his men to carry the money and told them to proceed slowly and to wait for his instructions when they reached the border.
-Gentius, who had received only a small part of the money, was constantly urged to provoke the Romans into an attack.
+Gentius, who had received only a small part of the money, was urged to provoke the Romans into an attack.
 As a result, he imprisoned two Roman envoys.
 Perseus, believing that Gentius had now been pushed into war with Rome, told the couriers to take the money back to his treasury.
-Livy wrote that, through his avarice, Perseus had lost an alliance with Gentius backed by large army of Gauls (see below).
+Livy wrote that, through his avarice, Perseus had lost an alliance with Gentius backed by large army of Gauls.
 When the Macedonian and Illyrian envoys reached Rhodes, the Rhodians thought that Perseus and Gentius were still allies and that the Gauls had been hired.
 This strengthened the leaders of the pro-Macedonian faction who declared that Rhodes had sufficient authority to put an end to the war and that the kings had to accede to peace.